SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Events/index.md

 redirect_from: /pax-terminal/NET/Events
 title: Events of ISwpTrmIf_1
 permalink: /:path/
+description: |
-description: Events are mainly when the terminal sends request to the sale system.
+    Events are mainly when the terminal sends request to the sale system.
+See also the callback EventCallback
 menu_order: 1550
 ---

+# Events

+The events may be replaced by the [EventCallback][eventcallback]

 ## OnTerminalDisplay